Mon – Sun: 24/7 Plumbing

 Why Is My Faucet Clogged?

-Before we fix this issue, let us go into why this happens in the first place.
-There are multiple reasons why a faucet may be clogged, but here are two main reasons.
+Before we fix this issue, let’s examine why it happens in the first place.
+There are multiple reasons why a faucet may be clogged, but here are two reasons.

 1. Hard Water

 The first and foremost reason is hard water.
 Hard water is defined as water that contains too much calcium or minerals like iron.
 So, when water pressure and hardness come together through the same faucet, it leaves a few sediments behind.
-That is the main reason there is calcium buildup in the tap.
+That is the main reason calcium build-up is present in the tap.

-Although hard water is not fatal, it can cause issues on the skin through prolonged exposure.
-Additionally, it can affect fabrics, so if the laundry looks dull even after washing, there may be a chance of hard water.
+Although hard water is not fatal, prolonged exposure can cause issues with the skin.
+Additionally, it can affect fabrics, so if laundry looks dull even after washing, there may be a chance of hard water.

 2. Deposits

-This is especially true with copper fittings, as those tend to rust quite fast.
-If hard water flows through corroded copper pipes and faucets, it will lead to a massive leak and calcium buildup that only professionals can solve.
+This is especially true with copper fittings, which tend to rust quickly.
+If hard water flows through corroded copper pipes and faucets, it will lead to a massive leak and calcium build-up that only professionals can solve.

 The Removal Process